The Pain in the Neck

 What Causes Neck Pain

 Neck pain causes can have a wide range of factors, including wear-and-tear, strains or sprains, or inflammation.
-A few of the most common culprits include:
+A few of the most common causes include:

 - Bad posture: Bending or hunching forward for prolonged periods can cause strains (overstretched muscles), sprains (injuries to ligaments) or other problems.
 This can happen at work when sitting in front of the computer, during long drives, when reading in bed or even talking on the phone.
 Sleeping in an awkward position is another common cause.